 There are seemingly countless myths out there when it comes to infant eczema treatment.
 In this post, we thought it would be beneficial to share the advice of Dr. Robert Sidbury, a co-chair of the National Eczema Association’s Scientific Advisory Board.
-Keep reading for a portion of Dr. Sidbury’s Q&A for expert advice on treating babies and children suffering from eczema:
+Keep reading for a portion of pediatric dermatologist Dr. Sidbury’s Q&A for expert advice on treating babies and children suffering from eczema:

-Is redness the only sign of eczema inflammation and irritation? - Dr. Sidbury says that inflammation shouldn’t necessarily be thought of as a color.
-Inflammation can be anything from swelling and warmth to, of course, the dreaded eczema itch.
+- Is redness the only sign of eczema inflammation and irritation? - Dr. Sidbury says that inflammation shouldn’t necessarily be thought of like color.
+Inflammation can be anything from swelling and warmth too, of course, the dreaded eczema itch.
 In addition, be on the lookout for what’s called follicular eczema, which has the appearance of permanent goosebumps.

 At Soothems, we strive to be the leaders in infant eczema skin care.
 Just because there may not be a cure for eczema yet doesn’t mean hope is lost with treatment options.
 Our team of eczema therapy experts created Soothems garments to improve the quality of life for those suffering from sensitive skin conditions such as atopic dermatitis.

-Made from the innovative TEWLTect smart fabric, Soothems garments protect moisture levels on the skin and can significantly reduce your child’s itching.
+- Made from the innovative TEWLTect smart fabric, Soothems garments protect moisture levels on the skin and can significantly reduce your child’s itching.
 TEWLTect fabric uses TENCEL enhanced with Chitosan and Bamboo fibers that are encapsulated with Zinc Oxide.
 Our children’s eczema sleepwear is incredibly soft, bacteria controlling, lightweight, and thermoregulating for an unmatched fit.

-Join us on our mission to provide less itch and more smiles.
+Join Soothems on our mission to provide less itch and more smiles.